SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

    If so, they might make for a good example.
    What would the syntax be if they did?
    'for planet in Planet'?

 ..
+TODO: The Protocols chapter doesn't actually talk about the Sequence protocol.
+   Remove this final paragraph if this remains the case for WWDC.

+..
 TODO: for (index, object) in enumerate(collection) and also for i in indices(collection) { collection[i] }